Leadership Overview

 Calaneet Balas - President & Chief Executive Officer

 Calaneet Balas, the President & Chief Executive Officer at ALS Association, directs the organization's overarching strategy and operational execution.
-Overseeing global research initiatives and nationwide care services, the President & Chief Executive Officer ensures alignment with the mission to find a cure for ALS and support those affected.
-This leadership role involves fostering collaborations with research institutions and patient advocacy groups to accelerate progress.
-By driving strategic partnerships, Calaneet Balas directly impacts the organization's ability to expand its reach and services across the United States.
-Ultimately, Balas secures the long-term sustainability and effectiveness of the ALS Association's efforts.
-The President & Chief Executive Officer champions the organization's commitment to empowering individuals living with ALS and their families through comprehensive support programs and policy advocacy.
+Overseeing global research initiatives and nationwide care services, Balas ensures alignment with the mission to defeat amyotrophic lateral sclerosis.
+This leadership role involves fostering collaborations with researchers, healthcare providers, and advocacy groups to accelerate progress.
+By driving strategic partnerships, Calaneet Balas directly impacts the organization's ability to fund critical research and expand patient support programs across the United States.
+Ultimately, Balas secures the long-term vision and financial stability necessary for advancing the fight against ALS.

 Gregory Mitchell - Chief Financial Officer